ITISFoundation/osparc-simcore-clients/docs/md/tutorials/BasicTutorial.md

 The osparc API can be used to execute any computational service published in the platform.
 This means that any computational service listed in the UI under the [Discover Tab](http://docs.osparc.io/#/docs/platform_introduction/core_elements/Discover?id=discover-tab) is accessible from the API.
 Note that computational services are denoted as *solvers* in the API for convenience, but they refer to the same concept.

 Let's use the sleepers computational service to illustrate a typical workflow.
+The sleepers computational service is a very basic service that simply waits (i.e. *sleeps*) a given time before producing some outputs.
+It takes as input one natural number, an optional text file input that contains another natural number and a boolean in the form of a checkbox.
+It also provides two outputs: one natural number and a file containing a single natural number.

 ```python
 import osparc